About our research and funders

-With a focus on socially and politically inclusive, sustainable and innovative places to live and work, our particular areas of interest include urban, regional and global governance and institutions, the life-course and social inequalities, urbanisation and urbanism, education, housing, labour markets, the environment and gender equality.
+With a focus on socially and politically inclusive, sustainable and innovative places to live and work, our particular areas of interest include urban, regional and global governance and institutions, the life-course and social inequalities, urbanisation, quality of governance, evidence, housing, health, the environment, and urban protest.
 Much of our research is international, comparative, multi-scalar and transnational analysis reflecting our interest in the ways in which economic, political and social forces interact to influence policy approaches and development in different settings.
 Centre staff have active research links with scholars and institutions in Europe, East Asia, Latin America, and sub-Saharan Africa.
 The postgraduate members of our Centre, many of whom are studying topics focused on Europe, Latin America and East Asia, contribute to taking our research agenda forward.